ubisoft/shotmanager/docs/getting-started/install.rst

 Shot Manager is developed and actively tested on Windows 10.
 Community users reported successful usage on Linux platform.

-The currently supported Blender versions are 2.93.x and 3.0.x.
-Shot Manager should also still work on 2.83 LTS.
+The currently supported Blender versions are 3.1, 3.0 and 2.93 LTS.

 .. _download: